-- Student must complete an application to the College and pay the $20.00 (U.S) application fee.
-Please be advised that some of our programs are selective and have special admissions requirements.
+- Student must complete an application to the College.
+Please be advised that some of our programs (nursing, veterinary technology) are selective and have special admissions requirements.
 Our selective programs are noted in the college catalog.

 - Provide proof, in the form of official transcripts or diplomas, of completion of secondary school/high school (documents must be in English).